-Iโm a summer girl through and through but there is one teeny part of fall I can really get behind.
-The figs. My love of figs is borderline obsessive at times, but itโs for good reason.
-Not only are figs skin-soothing, anti-aging miracle workers, but they also make the perfect addition to a flavor-packed, fizzy fall cocktail that doubles as a skin-clearing elixir.
+My love of figs is borderline obsessive at times, but it’s for good reason.
+Not only are figs skin-soothing, accelerators of hair growth, anti-aging miracle workers, but they also make the perfect addition to a flavor-packed, fizzy fall cocktail that doubles as a skin-clearing elixir.

-Loaded with antioxidants and beneficial nutrients like B vitamins, calcium and potassium, figs are nutritional powerhouses.
-They have long been used to treat everything from stomach troubles to high blood pressure, most likely due to high amounts of Vitamin B5, also known as panthethonic acid, which also happens to be amazing for skin.
+Figs — Loaded with antioxidants and beneficial nutrients like B vitamins, calcium and potassium, figs are nutritional powerhouses.
+Their high vitamin B5 content, also known as panthethonic acid, also happens to be amazing for skin.

-Studies have shown that Vitamin B5 causes the body to create more Coenzyme-A, which in turn encourages skin cells to reduce oil production.
+Studies have shown that Vitamin B5 causes the body to create more coenzyme-A, which in turn encourages skin cells to reduce oil production.
 Less oil means fewer clogged pores and less acne.
-Due to their high water content, they also help to flush out toxins and waste from the body, keeping skin glowing and radiant.

 If you live in Texas, Utah or Oregon, head to a local farmer’s market and talk to your neighborhood fruit farmers to find the best figs. Otherwise, just let your figs ripen on the kitchen counter for a few days before using them in cocktails.
 It’s worth it.